145

 3

 Michel Jean Hamburger, known professionally as Michel Berger, was a French singer and songwriter.
-He was a leading figure of France's pop music scene for two decades as a singer; as a songwriter, he...
+He was a figure of France's pop music scene for two decades as a singer.
+As a songwriter he wrote for...

 3